alecarraro/alecarraro-blog/_posts/2025-08-21-gsoc-project-with-juliareach.md

 This produces the flowpipe, showing how trajectories evolve while accounting for both the initial uncertainty and the uncertainty in the dynamics.

 To compare with the exact case, we can repeat the experiment with a matrix zonotope that has no generators, which corresponds to a fixed matrix $$A$$.
+The fully worked out code can be found at the end of this page in the Appendix

 <figure>
   <img src="{{ '/assets/images/HLBS25.png' | relative_url }}" alt="Reachability plot" width="500">
   <figcaption>Figure 1: Reachable set over time for exact and uncertain dynamics.
-Every third reachset is plotted.</figcaption>
+Every third reach set is plotted.</figcaption>
 </figure>

 ---

 ## A not so succesful example
-If we choose a matrix zonotope with large uncertainty such as:
+For small uncertainty the algorithm behaves well, but with larger uncertainty the over-approximation deteriorates.
+For example, if we choose a matrix zonotope with large uncertainty such as:

 $$
 \mathcal{A} =